-Over the years soft skills, or ‘power skills’ as many now refer to them, have become more revered in the professional world.
-While more traditional professional hard skills like managing a budget, coding, analytics, and writing are still needed for day-to-day success, soft skills training has proven time and again to lead to better leadership and long-term success within a company.
+As the workplace continues to change and the world undergoes constant upheaval, soft skills or “human skills” have become even more important.
+While more traditional technical “hard skills” like managing a budget, coding, analytics, and writing are still needed for day-to-day success, soft skills training has proven time and again to result in stronger leadership and long-term success within a company.

 What are soft skills?

-Soft skills, also known as power skills, are ways of thinking and being that allow us to manage our own mental health as well as interact with and navigate through social situations with others.
+Soft skills, also known as power skills or human skills, are ways of thinking and being that allow us to manage our own mental health as well as interact with and navigate through social situations with others.